Aquarium water changes

-The recommended level is between 70 and 140ppm for a tropical aquarium.
+The recommended level is between 70 and 140ppm for a tropical, freshwater aquarium.
 This level should maintain a stable pH.

 This may mean that you don’t need to do water changes very often at all.
 But it would be safest to keep them regular and change around 25% per week.
 If nothing else, it’s a bit of fresh, clean water for your fish.